shreyanaadhikari/BoliKawach-Google-Extension-BuildingProcess-from-start/README.md

 # BoliKawach-Google-Extension-BuildingProcess-from-start
 Here I will document each and every day's progress that I did in order to contribute for our project "BoliKawach", an online Nepali Hate speech detection platform.

+🎯 Project Overview
+Nepali-language hate speech on social media (Facebook, Instagram, YouTube, TikTok) is rarely covered by existing moderation tools, which are built primarily for English.
+BoliKawach aims to close that gap by scanning visible comments on supported platforms, running them through a trained hate speech classifier, and visually flagging hateful content directly on the page.<br>
+👥 Team & Scope
+This project is a two-person collaboration with a clear division of work:
+Partner — ML & Data: Dataset collection, EDA, preprocessing, model training, evaluation, and API deployment for the hate speech classifier.<br>
+Shreyana — Extension & Design: Chrome extension architecture, UI/UX design, cross-platform comment scraping, and integration with the model's API.<br>

 Day 1: Started with a youtube video about building a google extension sent to me by my friend and a collaborator on this project with me.<br>
 Youtube video link: https://www.youtube.com/watch?v=0n809nd4Zu4<br>
 Key takeaways from the video:<br>